assets/img/logo.svg

 Tab: Profile

-• Personal information (Username, First name, Last name, Phone, Email)
+• Personal information (Username read-only, First name, Last name, Phone, Email, Account expiration)

-To edit a block of information, use the edit (pencil) icon in that section.
+To save a block of information, use the edit icon in that section.

 Security and credentials